joaohenggeler/eternal-wanderer/README.md

 * Records the screen using ffmpeg and generates short MP4 videos that show the entire page.

-* Publishes the recorded videos to Twitter on a set schedule.
+* Publishes the recorded videos to Twitter and Mastodon on a set schedule.

 * Designed with now obsolete web plugins in mind.
 The bot will automatically perform the necessary steps so that old web media plays smoothly (e.g. Flash, Shockwave, Java, VRML, MIDI, QuickTime, etc).